aabccd021/tiny-cookie-session/README.md

 When Device Bound Session Credentials are available in your environment, they should always be your preferred choice.

-## Comparison of Cookie-Based Session Management Methods
+## Comparison of Cookie-Based Session Management Approaches

 ### Long-lived session id

-The server generates a long-lived session id and stores it in a cookie.
+- The server generates a long-lived session id and stores it in a cookie.

-After the cookie is stolen, the attacker can use it until the session expires or manually logged out.
+- After the cookie is stolen, the attacker can use it until the session expires or manually logged out.

-Both the attacker and the legitimate user can use the same session at the same time.
+- Both the attacker and the user can use the same session at the same time.

-The server can't even tell which request is made by the attacker and which is made by the legitimate user.
+- The server can't even tell which request is made by the attacker and which is made by the user.

 ### Simple token rotation

-A session is associated with a short-lived token that is rotated periodically.
+- A session is associated with a short-lived token that is rotated periodically.

-Only the latest token is stored in the database.
+- Only the latest token is stored in the database.

-After the token is stolen, the attacker can use it until at least the next rotation.
+- After the token is stolen, the attacker can use it until at least the next rotation.

-If the attacker manages to do next rotation before the legitimate user, they took over the session and can continue using it indefinitely. leaving the legitimate user with an misterious logout.
+- If the attacker manages to do next rotation before the user, it means they took over the session and can continue using it indefinitely.
+- The user is left with a misterious log out.

-The user can use "log out other devices" feature to manually inspect the list of devices and log out any suspicious ones.
+- The user can use "log out other devices" feature to manually inspect the list of devices and log out any suspicious ones.

 ### tiny-cookie-session

-A session is associated with a short-lived token that is rotated periodically.
+- A session is associated with a short-lived token that is rotated periodically.

-All previous tokens are stored in the database.
+- All previous tokens are stored in the database.

-After the token is stolen, the attacker can use it until at least the next rotation.
+- After the token is stolen, the attacker can use it until at least the next rotation.
+- The attacker can use the session until the next time the user accesses the system.

-The moment the legitimate user accesses the system again, both the attacker and the legitimate user are logged out.
+- When the user (with old token) accesses the system again, both the attacker and the user will be logged out.

 ### Device Bound Session Credentials (DBSC)

-A session is associated with a short-lived token that is rotated periodically, and can only be rotated by the legitimate user.
+- A session is associated with a short-lived token that is rotated periodically, and can only be rotated by the user.
+- Only the latest token is stored in the database.

-After the token is stolen, the attacker can use it until the next rotation.
+- After the token is stolen, the attacker can use it until the next rotation.

-The legitimate user notices nothing and can continue using the system as usual.
+- The user notices nothing and can continue using the system as usual.

 ## Installation